 Instructions

-- If your asparagus hasn't been pre-prepared, trim the ends to remove any woody parts.
-Then, roughly chop the stalks so they measure about ½ inch (1cm).
-For a garnish, keep a few stalks aside to blanch or steam later on (check my guide for the methods).
+- If necessary, trim the ends of the asparagus to remove any woody parts.
+Roughly chop the stalks so they measure about ½ inches (1cm).
+For a garnish, keep a few stalks aside to blanch or steam later on.

-- Chop up your onion into small chunks and mince the garlic.
+- Finely dice the onion and mince the garlic.

-- Add the vegetable stock and bring to a boil.
-Reduce the heat, then allow to simmer for 30 minutes.
-Make sure to cover the saucepan with a lid.
+- Pour the vegetable stock into the saucepan and bring to a boil.
+Reduce the heat and simmer for 30 minutes, covering the saucepan with a lid.

-- To serve, if wanted, swirl a little cream into each bowl and/or top with the leftover asparagus tips.
-You can also drizzle a bit of lemon juice once served.
+- Add the cream and stir well to combine.
+Serve the cream of asparagus soup and enjoy!
+If wanted, swirl a little cream into each bowl and/or top with the cooked asparagus tips.
+You can also drizzle a bit of lemon juice.

 Notes